ajthapa/GettingandCleaningData/CodeBook.md

 1. subject: Performers who performed the activity for each window sample.
 It is the ranges from 1 to 30.
 2. Activity_Label: Label of activities peformed by subject
-3. mean() - Mean, std() - Standard Deviation, meanFreq() - Mean of Frequency; Total _ Acc- The acceleration signal from the smartphone accelerometer X axis, Y axis and Z axis in standard gravity units 'g'; Acc- The body acceleration signal obtained by subtracting the gravity from the total acceleration; Gyro- The angular velocity vector measured by the gyroscope for each window sample.
+3. mean() - Mean, std() - Standard Deviation, meanFreq() - Weighted average of the frequency components to obtain a mean frequency; Total _ Acc- The acceleration signal from the smartphone accelerometer X axis, Y axis and Z axis in standard gravity units 'g'; Acc- The body acceleration signal obtained by subtracting the gravity from the total acceleration; Gyro- The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second
       * tBodyAcc-mean()-X
       * tBodyAcc-mean()-Y
       * tBodyAcc-mean()-Z